matthewkurnia/PyCalTrack/README.md

 conda env create --file=environment_windows.yml
 ```

 Keep in mind that this process may take a few minutes.
-Once the installation is done, you can activate the python virtual environment by typing in the following command:
+Once the installation is done, you can activate the Conda virtual environment by typing in the following command:

 ```bash
 conda activate PyCalTrack